Social Security Benefits

 |Jean takes benefit at age 62.
 Albert files and suspends at age 66.
 Jean starts spousal benefits at age 66.
 Albert take his own benefit at age 70.|

-- For married taxpayers living together for part of the year but filing separate returns, the base amount is reduced to zero and taxes on any Social Security benefits will likely be owed.
+For married taxpayers living together for part of the year but filing separate returns:

-- To help you verify if taxes are owed, at the end of each year the Social Security administration mails a benefit statement, illustrating the amount of benefits received.
-This can be provided to your accountant or entered into your tax software to determine if you are required to pay taxes on your benefits.
+At the end of each year, the Social Security Administration mails form SSA-1099 that shows the amount of benefits received.
+You need this information to help you or your tax preparer determine if you owe taxes on your benefits.